leifcr/uglifier_with_source_maps/README.md

 # UglifierWithSourceMaps

+Create sourcemaps when compressing assets in your Rails 3.2 applications.

 This gem uses Uglifier to create sourcemaps for your concatenated javascripts in Rails 3.2.x.
 It is meant to use as a replacement javascript compressor.

 Dependencies: